coopdanger/ietf-wg-mimi/mimi-transport-requirements.md

 - CHAT-7.
 A new user cannot be added to a group DM.

 - CHAT-8.
-Public chats are not supported.
+Public chats are supported.

 - CHAT-9.
 When a user leaves a group DM, it remains a group DM with the remaining participants, even if it has exactly the same membership as an existing group DM.
-The leaver can continue to see past message history.
-[This behavior is common to many existing messaging services.]
+The leaver's client stores the past message history.
+[The leaver being able to see past message history is behavior common to many existing messaging services.
+But in the interop case this entails additionally complexity that may not be worth supporting.]

 - CHAT-10.
 When a user leaves a group DM and the resulting chat contains only two users, it does not convert to a DM.
 It exists separately from any existing or future DM between those two users.
 [Behavior of existing services varies widely on this.]

+- CHAT-11.
+When a user leaves a group DM, the leaver cannot re-join the group DM.

+[Do we want to support the promotion of group DMs to group chats?]

 ### 3.3 Information Sharing Upon First Contact

 When two users communicate for the first time using existing messaging services in the market today, the information shared with the recipient about the sender and the sender's message is determined by the consent model that the messaging provider uses, and potentially by settings configured by the sender or the recipient or both.
 The requirements below describe information sharing upon first contact between a sender, Alice, and a recipient, Bob.

-When Alice sends Bob a message:
+When Alice sends Bob a DM for the first time:

 - SHARING-1.
 Bob can see Alice's name.
 [NB: [DMA gatekeeper comparison](https://docs.google.com/spreadsheets/d/1FiR4yhU5BpLtoeFFda5ORr86qwT33fYZowY_bWDlPas/edit#gid=1412633047) says that this is not the behavior for iMessage, but is this because Alice's name is not necessarily available to iMessage?
 Query whether there is a different version of this requirement that requires that Bob be able to see a user identifier of Alice's choosing?]

 - SHARING-2.
-Bob can see Alice's user identifier (e.g., phone number of handle).
+Bob can see Alice's user identifier (e.g., phone number or handle).

 - SHARING-3.
 Whether Bob can see Alice's avatar prior to consenting is a setting configurable by Alice.